shom-fr/woom/README.rst

 Sources
 -------

-Sources are available on the woom gitlab page: https://github.com/shom-fr/woom
+Sources are available on the woom github page: https://github.com/shom-fr/woom

 Contributing